viebel/blog.klipse.tech/_posts/2016-06-06-klipse-plugin-tuto.md

 Ah!
 I forgot to mention that I had to remove `;(2 3 4)` from the code snippet.

-Before dealing about integration of the klipse plugin on a web page, let's enjoy another lipse snippet for generating a lazy Fibonacci sequence:
+Before dealing about integration of the klipse plugin on a web page, let's enjoy another klipse snippet for generating a lazy Fibonacci sequence:

 ~~~klipse
 (def fib-seq-seq